 Food – I love to eat.
 I love to eat good food with good friends.

-Graham Park Middle School – I’ve purposely been substitute teaching at a public school for 25 years.
+Graham Park Middle School – I’ve purposely been substitute teaching at a public school for over 25 years.
 It is part my love to be with teenagers and partly so I can learn more about teenagers.
-For maybe 15 years now (I’ve lost track) I’ve been at Graham Park Middle School.
+For most of those years (I’ve lost track) I’ve been at Graham Park Middle School.
 I stay because this suburban-but-really-urban school has gathered a collection of the best teachers I’ve ever met.
 They are the teachers who know how to teach preteens who too often come to school with burdens too great for anyone to carry.
 Because of these wonderful teachers, every student has this chance that education gives them to do better and find that place God has created them for in this world.
 I am so grateful to know teachers like this exist.

 At teen summer camps there is one message I have taught that is the favorite on the evaluation forms every time.
 It is “How to Pray.”
 Instead of teaching on the theory of prayer, I give the teens at least 20 creative ways to pray.
 All of them use one or more of the five senses.
 Because I give them at least 20 ideas this lesson tends to go overtime in the time slot but no one ever complains.
 I’m assuming that is because they are actually being taught how to pray or that praying just became possible for them using one of these creative ways.
 One of the favorites is always this one—using the alphabet to list things we are grateful for.